parikhabhishek02/project/README.md

-step:6 start programming for motors through LPC step:7 make a push button code for motors to check step:8 check your code with oscilloscope for pwm signals pocket beagle file
+step:6 start programming for motors through LPC step:7 make a push button code for motors to check step:8 check your code with oscilloscope for pwm signals step:9 if code debugs than load it in LPC step:10 make a small connection with DC motors and push button to run the LPC code pocket beagle file